pabloyamakata/artesano/README.md

 # Promotional Website

-Its aim is to advertise crafts, paintings and fabrics offered by the client.
+Its aim is to advertise handicrafts, paintings and fabrics offered by the client.
 Includes responsive design using media queries and Bootstrap's grid system

 The technologies used in this project are: